 This may seem like awfully fine hair-splitting, but there is an important principle here.
 Trademark law cares about preventing consumer confusion, but its quest to prevent confusion cannot be all-consuming.
 The telephone system and the registry of telephone numbers have important policy values embedded in their rules.
 It is important that numbers flagged as available for assignment actually be available.
-An inno22.
-Dial-A-Mattress Franchise Corp. v.
-Page, 880 F.2d 675 (2d Cir.
-1989). cent business should not be put in the position of being forced to change its telephone number just because the number happens to be too similar to someone else's number or trademark.
+An innocent business should not be put in the position of being forced to change its telephone number just because the number happens to be too similar to someone else's number or trademark.
 Thus, cases like Holiday Inns, Inc. v.
 800 Reservation, Inc. refuse to find a defendant liable simply for using a telephone number.
 This doctrine is in some tension with the unfair-competition idea that confusion created in bad faith is actionable Call Management certainly acted to take advantage of consumer confusion, and it is not hard to imagine the Blinded Veterans Ass'n v.
 Blinded American Veterans Foundation court ordering it to play a disclaimer at the start of each call that it is not Holiday Inn and is not affiliated with Holiday Inn.
 But the idea is intelligible enough.
 If Holiday Inn cared enough about the risk of misdialing, it should have actually reserved the number in question.
 It cannot sit back and later sandbag a competitor by asserting trademark rights over the number.
 Only if the competitor engages in some additional conduct directly targeted to Holiday Inn's goodwill will Holiday Inn have a claim.